Humans are motivated by purpose.

 Hint: It’s not money.

-After going through over four decades of scientific research, Pink’s book Drive concluded that there are 3 key factors needed in order for people to feel fulfilled in their jobs:
+After going through over four decades of scientific research, Pink’s book Drive concluded that there are three key elements that make people feel fulfilled in their jobs:

 (1) Mastery – Are there opportunities for growth and learning?